Police horse attacked after Tyne-Wear derby 'fine'

 Newcastle United, who lost the game 3-0, said it was "embarrassed and appalled" at the violence.

-A man arrested on suspicion of attacking the horse was later bailed pending further inquiries.'Not tolerated'
+A man arrested on suspicion of attacking the horse was later bailed pending further inquiries.

 Police claim four officers were injured during clashes after the match at St James' Park.